JorgeCastilloPrz/JetpackComposeAndInternals/slides/lesson3.md

 #### **Custom** `CompositionLocal`

+* Not recommended 🙅🏼
-* Not recommended 👉 Composables harder to reason about
+* Composables harder to reason about

-* Callers need to ensure the values are provided
+* Callers need to ensure values are provided

-* Harder debugging 👉 Not a single source of truth for its value (can be overriden)
+* Harder debugging 👉 (not a single source of truth)

----
+* Do only for very good reasons